Our Mission Statement

 King’s Speech and Learning Center began seven years go as Wait Your Turn, LLC in Avon.
 Wait Your Turn was formed to to focus on the functional or pragmatic aspects of communication problems.
 This meant working extensively with our young client’s caregivers and family to address the daily issues affected by communication and learning challenges.
 For teens and adults, this meant incorporating meaningful contexts into the therapy process, such as career or homework tasks, interviewing, public speaking, and informal social conversations.

 “Wait Your Turn” was chosen to emphasize the importance of a give- and- take structures in order to balance interactions and strengthen social connections.
 Wait Your Turn, LLC incorporated this structures for all of its speech- language programming for both children and adults.

 As a result of our enormous response to such a functional treatment approach, it became necessary to expand in size, name, demographics, and scope of practice.
 As of September 1, 2011, Wait Your Turn, LLC moved to Simsbury, added a second location in New Britain (although now Cromwell), and changed its name to King’s Speech and Learning Center.
 Named after the award winning movie, the name reflects our goal to always keep our clients’ emotional side in mind, and our therapists’ coaching side in mind as we work together to achieve success.
 The name, “Wait Your Turn” will continue to live on as the name of our social communication program for pragmatic language disorders.

 About Us- King’s Speech and Learning Center uses a multidisciplinary approach to provide educational and rehabilitation services for Autism Spectrum Disorders and Asperger’s Syndrome, second language learners, ADD/ADHD, shyness, social anxiety/selective mutism, speech-language delays, Sensory Processing Disorders, Apraxia, Stuttering, Dyslexia, Nonverbal Learning Disorder, Neurogenic Communication Disorders, and Auditory Processing Disorders, as well as the general population without disabilities.
-We offer speech-language therapy,occupational therapy, and educational advocacy.
+We offer speech-language therapy, social communication training and public speaking.